 But for Civil Partnerships to be a necessary “recognition of difference”, there needs to be some truly fundamental difference between every same-sex relationship and every opposite-sex relationship.
 Otherwise, you could “recognise the difference” between men and women’s rights to work, or vote; or, as in 1960s America, “recognise the difference” between Negroes and Whites by giving them different lunch counters.

-Obviously, we can tell the difference between a same-sex couple and an opposite-sex couple; the line is slightly easier to draw than between racial groups, but no easier than between men and women.2 But is this line so fundamental that we should actually encode it as a difference in law?
+Obviously, we can tell the difference between a same-sex couple and an opposite-sex couple; the line is slightly easier to draw than between racial groups, but no easier than between men and women. (( This statement holds whether you think sex/gender is binary, and every human is either male or female, or recognise the complexity of both sex and gender.
+Either there are two sexes/genders, and therefore two types of marriage; or there are many types of sex/gender, and thus many types of marriage. )) But is this line so fundamental that we should actually encode it as a difference in law?
 Is it a greater difference than between a Christian marriage and an atheist one?
 Or than between a passionate marriage and a largely convenient one?
 Or than two people in their twenties and two people in their eighties – or, indeed, one of each?

 That is, ultimately, a matter of opinion, but in my opinion, no such fundamental difference exists, so to claim that a Civil Partnership is “different from but equal to” a marriage is a nonsense: if it is equal, it is a marriage; if it is not a marriage, it is not equal.